 Then, objection has been taken by several Members to the question of cost.
-Well, I think the finances of our country are noi very excessive and we cannot provide for all the neglected children.
-In the Comnyttee several Members pointed out that nearly 90 per cent, of the children in this country are neglected children not because of any fault of their parents but because of their poverty.
-We cannot possibly provide for all the 90 per cent, of children in this country.
-Naturally, this Bill has only a restricted scope, and therefore we bad to define neglected children.
+Well, I think the finances of our country are not very excessive we cannot provide for all the neglected children.
+In the Committee several Members pointed out that nearly 90 per cent, of the children in this country are neglected children not because of any fault of their parents but because of their poverty.
+We cannot possibly provide for all the 90 per cent. of children in this country.
+Naturally, this Bill has only a restricted scope, and therefore we had to define neglected children.
 I think the definition of a neglected child has been very carefully worded and it has been considered with all possible cases in view.
 There was a good deal of discussion on whether children "receiving alms, whether or not there is any pretence of singing, playing, performing, etc." or hawking newspapers, etc. or selling sweetmeats should be included in it or not.
-In these cases, the draft of the Bill clearly states that

--will come under this definition.
+In these cases, the draft of the Bill clearly states that [Shri Kishen Chand.] children who are actually earning their living by selling something will not be brought under this category.
+Therefore, only children who are neglected by their parents or, as one Member pointed out, found without having any home or settled place of abode or any ostensible means of subsistence-any children found in the railway compartments or on the streets-will come under this definition.

-Bill, 1953 MR. DEPUTY CHAIRMAN: The
+MR. DEPUTY CHAIRMAN: The hon.
+Member will continue tomorrow.